 In 1902 City & Suburban opened its second garage in a converted building in Westminster known as Niagara that could house 230 vehicles.
 At both facilities vehicles were housed, serviced, cleaned, and delivered to owners on request.
-Today it is estimated that there are between 17,000 and 20,000 non-residential car parks located throughout the United Kingdom.

 When people think about car accidents it is likely that they may think about road traffic collisions on motorways or busy roads.
-However, rather surprisingly, one in five vehicle collisions occur within car park environments, costing an estimated $\pounds$ 1.5 billion in car repair costs.
+However, rather surprisingly, one in five vehicle collisions occur within car park environments, costing an estimated £1.5 billion in car repair costs.